 I use free command to measure the memory before and after the WM/DE is started.
 The command prints on the screen data made available by Linux kernel.
-It is believed the kernel knows at any moment how much memory is using and how many buffers it has available.
+The kernel knows at any moment how much memory is using and how many buffers it has available.

-I measure the WM/DE as it comes out of the box, with all the features the authors intended to be run as default.
+I measure the WM/DE as it comes out of the box, with all the features the authors intended as default.
 Arguably, this is not the best way to measure.
-All window managers are highly configurable, and users in general tend to personalize them.
+All window managers are configurable, and users in general tend to personalize them.
 This adds more memory to whatever numbers I publish here.

-On Ubuntu, install it as sudo apt-get install ratpoison, or yum install ratpoison on Fedora.
+On Debian/Ubuntu install it as sudo apt-get install ratpoison, or yum install ratpoison on Fedora.
 Start it with ratpoison command.
 Be prepared to read the documentation.
 It runs in 1MB of RAM memory.

 wm2 simply adds a frame to each window and attempts to look stylish.
 In the quest for being simple, fast, and small, wm2 does not support icons, menus, toolbars, panels and docking areas.

-I installed it on Ubuntu as apt-get install wm2, and started it as wm2.
+Install it as apt-get install wm2 on Debian/Ubuntu, and start it as wm2.
 It runs in 0.7MB, this is the smallest WM I’ve tried so far. wm2 is not supported on Fedora.

 FVWM (Feeble Virtual Window Manager) is one of the most ancient window managers still in use today.
 It is a powerful and highly configurable environment for Unix-like systems.
 Some very popular window managers and desktop environments, such as Afterstep, Xfce, are derived from FVWM.

-I installed it on Ubuntu as apt-get install fvwm, or yum install fvwm on Fedora.
+On Debian/Ubuntu install it as apt-get install fvwm, or yum install fvwm on Fedora.
 Start it as fvwm.
 It runs in 13MB of memory.

 Window Maker is again under active development after seven years without an official release.
-It is not available in Ubuntu software repositories, you can however install it from a PPA:
+It is not available in Ubuntu software repositories (as of 12.04), you can however install it from a PPA:

 sudo add-apt-repository ppa:profzoom/wmaker sudo apt-get update sudo apt-get install wmaker